2023 Most Popular Music Bachelor's Degree Schools in Oregon

 The following schools top our list of the Most Popular Music Bachelor's Degree Colleges.

-Our 2023 rankings named University of Oregon the most popular school in Oregon for music students working on their bachelor’s degree.
-Located in the midsize city of Eugene, UO is a public college with a very large student population.
+Our analysis found University of Oregon to be the most popular school for music students who want to pursue a bachelor’s degree in Oregon.
+Located in the city of Eugene, UO is a public school with a fairly large student population.

 Women make up 48% of the music majors at the school.